davie-robertson/workspace-tools/README.md

 - **Comprehensive File Scanning**: Scans Google Docs, Sheets, and Slides for all users in your domain.
 - **Link Extraction**: Identifies and lists links to other Workspace files, including hyperlinks, embedded object links, and formula references.
 - **Google Sheets Compatibility Analysis**: Detects Google Workspace-specific functions in Sheets that may cause compatibility issues with other platforms.
+- **Streaming-First Architecture**: Always creates streaming logs during scan for real-time monitoring and data safety.
 - **Flexible Output Options**:
+  - **Streaming Logs**: Always created (JSONL format) and automatically cleaned up after processing.
-  - **Google Sheets**: Writes results directly to a specified Google Sheet, including a detailed summary tab.
+  - **Google Sheets**: Optional export directly to a specified Google Sheet with detailed tabs.
-  - **JSON File**: Outputs results to a JSON file, with options to overwrite or append to existing data.
+  - **JSON File**: Optional consolidated JSON export with overwrite or append modes.
 - **Batch Processing**: Processes users and files in batches to optimize API usage and avoid quota limits.
 - **Error Handling and Retry Logic**: Implements exponential backoff for API retries and logs detailed error messages for debugging.
 - **CLI Argument Validation**: Ensures correctness of all CLI arguments before execution.